adamfranco/harmoni/README.txt

 Current Version Notes
 ---------------------
-This release includes a new implementation of the Authorization and Hierarchy services along side of the original implimentations.
-This new 'AuthZ2' implimentation stores hierarchy and authorization data in a set of tables with foreign-key constraints/triggers to manage the removal of authorizations when nodes in the hierarchy are dropped.
-As well, AuthZ2 stores implicit authorizations as rows in an implicit_azs table to allow simple lookups without the need of traversing the hierarchy at read-time.
-AuthZ2 enables Segue to run approximately 600% faster, with some operations seeing 2000% decreases in execution time.
+This release adds support for a new Theming system, Gui2.
+Gui2 simplifies the expectations of themes to allow a wider range of possible implementations and storage techniques.

-Additional improvements in this release include more robust Harmoni_Db support, as well as fixes to Tagging, Language, and Database services.
+As well, a number of minor bugs have been fixed.

 Downloads
 ---------------------
-For the latested and archived versions, please download from SourceForge:
+For the latest and archived versions, please download from SourceForge:

 http://sourceforge.net/project/showfiles.php?group_id=82873